sosiristseng/jl-pde/docs/index.md

 ## Using neural networks to solve differential equations

 - Universal Differential Equations (UDEs): https://github.com/SciML/DiffEqFlux.jl
-- Physically-infomed neural networks (PINNs): https://github.com/SciML/NeuralPDE.jl
+- Physically-informed neural networks (PINNs): https://github.com/SciML/NeuralPDE.jl

 `DiffEqFlux` is generally more efficient than `NeuralPDE` because `NeuralPDE` also tries to discover physical rules in the data, as mentioned in [this thread](https://discourse.julialang.org/t/comparisons-between-julia-neuralpde-jl-and-diffeqflux-jl-and-deepxde-python-package/52669).